melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 pelagic organisms such as pyrosomes, salps and pelagic red crabs [@Phillips1964; @Love2002].
-Interestingly, other rockfishes (either juvenile or adult stages) have not been documented as prey for vermilion, as they have been for other large *Sebastes* species such as cowcod, bocaccio, and yelloweye rockfish.
+Interestingly, other rockfishes (either juvenile or adult stages) have not been documented as prey for vermilion rockfish, as they have been for other large *Sebastes* species such as cowcod, bocaccio, and yelloweye rockfish.
 For the latter species, the idea of “cultivation effects,” in which adults crop down forage species that are potential competitors/predators of their own juveniles [@Walters2001],